BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/01/index.md

 ### How To Use Our Learning Portal

-This learning portal portal includes written instructions as well as videos.
+This learning portal includes written instructions as well as videos.
 Here are a few things that will be helpful for you as you begin.

 #### Decide On Your Coding Style

 A big part of the Barnabas Racer project includes creating code on the computer, which will be used to control your robot.
 When creating code, you can choose between *block-based* coding and *text-based* coding.
+Let's explore these two types of coding.

 *Block-based* coding is an innovation in education that allows younger students to learn and experiment with the logic flow of computer coding without needing to type very much.
 Code is creating by snapping commands together like puzzle pieces.
+See below for an example of what it looks like.

 <p align="center" markdown = "1">
     Block-Based Code